Back to Blog

 How to Prevent Baffle Strikes

-If you've run so many rounds through your suppressor that you've lost count and you're only just now deciding to take it apart for cleaning, you might find that the excessive amount of carbon buildup is making it very difficult to remove your baffles from the main suppressor tube.
+You've run so many rounds through your suppressor that you've lost count.
+Now you've deciding to take it apart for cleaning.
+You might find that the excessive amount of carbon buildup makes it very difficult to remove your baffles from the main suppressor tube.

 While baffles are built out of tough material, they're not invincible.
 If you try to force the baffles out using the wrong tool for the job, then it's possible that you could damage them.
 As a result, they might not go back into the tube correctly and this misalignment could lead to a baffle strike.